magento/merchdocs/src/marketing/yotpo-connect.md

 ---
-title: Integrate your Magento Store with Yotpo
+title: Integrate Magento with Yotpo
 ---

 With just a few steps, you can put Yotpo to work for you.